 If you could deposit a whole heap of cash at a Paysafecard friendly bookmakers, place a couple of bets and then withdraw the money using a range of methods then you could quite easily launder money.
 At least if they make you use bank transfer after a Paysafecard deposit there’s a clear paper trail leading back to the person who’s account it is.

 On the plus side of things it is very quick and totally free to get a bank transfer cash out of any online betting site.
-It’s also quite safe, I’ve done it many times without problem.
+It’s also quite safe and once set up a great way to move money back and forth.

 Paysafecard and Security

-The original point I made about withdrawing brings me on to another point I feel it’s important to make about Paysafecard betting sites and deposits.
+The original point made about withdrawing brings to light another point it’s important to make about Paysafecard betting sites and deposits.

 Whilst when you deposit you are protecting your card details and personal information, all you need is your Paysafecard code, when you withdraw you are passing your personal financial details over anyway.